Ciao! Manhattan: Production

+In August 1967, Ciao!
+Manhattan was reported to be in the editing stages and had been acquired by Peppercorn-Wormser Film Enterprises for a planned release later that year.
+However, production stalled, and by October 1968, filming had been halted as America awaited trial on narcotics charges in Michigan, and Sedgwick was undergoing treatment at a New York state psychiatric hospital.
+By that point, approximately 110,000 feet of 35 mm color film had been shot, with less than 10,000 feet remaining.
+The filmmakers subsequently revised the script to incorporate these developments, planning to film scenes at the Allegan County Jail and the hospital where Sedgwick was a patient.
+Weisman described the changes as "a case of events shaping the script instead of the script dictating the events."

+As costs mounted and progress stalled, the project's financiers—Margouleff's parents—lost confidence in the film.
+Faced with an incomplete and largely unusable production, Palmer and Weisman reworked the screenplay in 1970, using existing footage as flashbacks to frame Sedgwick's story through the fictional character Susan Superstar.
+The film evolved into a semi-autobiographical portrait of Sedgwick's rise and decline within New York's countercultural and celebrity circles.
+Production resumed in California in the fall of 1970, where Sedgwick filmed new scenes reflecting on her past while struggling with chronic substance abuse.
+The film ended up costing over $350,000 to make and entered post-production in 1971.
+Later that year, Sedgwick died from acute barbiturate intoxication.

+Release

-Ciao!
-Manhattan was completed on May 25, 1972, and had its premiere in Amsterdam in July 1972 to critical acclaim, due in part to Sedgwick's onscreen presence and representation of a culture that she helped to define.
+The film had its premiere in Amsterdam in July 1972 to critical acclaim, due in part to Sedgwick's onscreen presence and representation of a culture that she helped to define.
 The successful screenings continued in London, Germany, France, San Diego, Denver, and Tempe, Arizona, but then the film disappeared for nearly a decade until interest in Edie Sedgwick was sparked again by the best-selling book Edie: An American Biography by George Plimpton and Jean Stein in 1982.

 DVD release on 30th anniversary

 In the years since its original release, Ciao!
 Manhattan has become a cult classic, due in large part to the film being Edie Sedgwick's last starring vehicle.
 On July 19, 2002, exactly 30 years after its world premiere in Amsterdam, Ciao! opened at New York's Cinema Village.
 In October 2002, Plexifilm released a special edition DVD with additional 35mm outtake footage, rare pictures and interviews with the cast and crew of the film.